Osteoarthritis (OA), Joint Pain and Joint Degeneration …

 This puts increasing amounts of pressure on the joint capsule, containing synovial fluid.
 This fluid, consisting mostly of water, is the lubricating and shock-absorbing material between the joint surfaces.

-Increasing pressure within the joint capsule increases the physical force of diffusion, which says fluids naturally move from areas of higher pressure toward areas of lower pressure.
-So as pressure within the capsule increases, the water within, via diffusion, is forced to move outside of the joint, dehydrating the interior of the joint.
+Increasing pressure within the joint capsule increases the physical force of diffusion or osmosis, which says fluids naturally move from areas of higher pressure toward areas of lower pressure.
+So as pressure within the capsule increases, the water within, via diffusion (osmosis), is forced to move outside of the joint, dehydrating the interior of the joint.

 As the water, which acts in great part as the “shock absorber” within the joint capsule, diffuses out, there is less water and synovial components to hold joint surfaces apart from each other.

-The loss of water also means the synovial materials are dissipating or is mostly gone.
+The loss of water also means the synovial materials are dissipating or in some cases, mostly gone.
 Although usually a gradual, incremental process, when that happens, your joint surfaces will eventually start rubbing against each other, and the friction will start breaking the surfaces down, such as the cartilage on the surfaces of the joints.

 That directly produces osteoarthritis.
 You eventually get “bone-on-bone.”
 So you get variations on Joint Degeneration, Osteoarthritis Symptoms, and Joint Pain.